 - Add raisins.
 Stir in the soaked raisins and any leftover vanilla extract.

 - Add buttermilk.
 Pour in your cold buttermilk and stir to combine.
 It will form a shaggy, sticky dough.

-- Combine cinnamon and sugar.
+- Make swirl/topping.
+This is going to be layered into the biscuit dough and some will be sprinkled on top.
 In a small bowl mix together the cinnamon and sugar.
 Reserve some for sprinkling on top.